State of Emergency Declared in the US Virgin Islands as Gun Related Crimes continue to plague territory

 Earlier in the week a young man was shot dead in the parking lot of a daycare on St. Croix.
 This was followed by a series of drive by shootings and movie style gunfights which have left the territory reeling and residents worried about their safety .

 The Caribbean has been grappling with the issue of gun crimes in recent times.
-The Bahamas, St.Kitts-Nevis, St.Lucia, Jamaica and Trinidad have all been plagued by gun crimes which in most cases seem to be gang related.
+The Bahamas, St.Kitts-Nevis, St.Lucia, Jamaica and Trinidad have all been plagued by gun crimes which in most cases seem to be gang-related.
+Therefore some lawmakers are unsure if adopting stricter gun laws similar to louisiana ccw (where guns have to be concealed at all times) would affect anything.
+Hopefully, the authorities can do what they can to stamp out gang-related violence.